I needed a break.

 The following week was possibly the most stressed I’ve been in years, thanks to house-related drama.
 (I’m beginning to wonder if the people on House Hunters aren’t all actually horrible people as I originally thought, but it’s just the process that makes them seem insufferable.)
 But I genuinely believe the relief from my weekend away made it possible to even attempt putting one foot in front of the other during those emotional few days.
 I knew there was still a tiny piece of me that was “me” inside, and I needed to remind myself of that as often as necessary.

-Simply put: My time away helped me power through when I felt as trapped as a monkey in a basketball.
+Simply put: My time away helped me power through when I felt as trapped as a gibbon in a basketball.
 And if you had watched that SVU episode I mentioned earlier, you would be laughing right now, nodding in agreement with that profound reference.
 You are welcome.